 If you have read a few of my articles, you know I think running pfSense router software is a great idea.
 It is probably better than your router software.
 I rebuilt my home lab and bought new hardware to run pfSense which has worked great.
 A few years ago I wrote an article about good choices for pfSense hardware.
 Even though I’ve kept that article up to date, after going through the research myself again, I’ve decided it’s time to write a brand new article on the subject.
 So let’s take a look at 11 great choices for pfSense hardware.

-Editor’s Note: This article was last updated on 3/16/2023.
-I also have an article specifically for those of you looking for 2.5GbE pfSense hardware or those of you looking for 2.5GbE Proxmox hardware and USB NICs.
+Editor’s Note: I also have an article specifically for those of you looking for 2.5GbE pfSense hardware or those of you looking for 2.5GbE Proxmox hardware and USB NICs.

 This page contains affiliate links.
 If you purchase an item using an affiliate link I will receive a small commission at no cost to you.
 Affiliates do not influence my recommendations.
 Read my disclosures for more information.